Sign up for weekly AppOps insights.

 How do I ensure data consistency across different departments in our company?

 The most effective way to achieve this is by establishing uniform data definitions and standards across the organization.
-Additionally, regular data quality checks and audits can help identify inconsistencies so you can address them in a timely manner.
+Additionally, regular quality checks and audits can help identify inconsistencies so you can address them in a timely manner.
 On top of that, establishing a cross-functional data governance committee can further promote data consistency by fostering collaboration across various departments.

 Yes, the data stored within Salesforce is subject to the same regulatory and security requirements as any other kind of data.
-These include SOX compliance, so implementing data governance within Salesforce is critical to maintain the integrity and security of the data.
+These include SOX compliance, so implementing data governance within Salesforce is critical to maintain the integrity and security of the information.

 Don’t forget: Always implement automation alongside a robust data governance framework to fully support SOX-compliant ALM in Salesforce.